A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Conclusions

 \section{Conclusions}

-Motivated by adversarial examples in neural networks, in this paper, we argue that the instability of GANs training has close relation with adversarial examples of the discriminator.
-Considerable adversarial noise of the discriminator misleads the update of the generator.
-With this discovery, we propose the Direct Adversarial Training (DAT) method to avoid the adversarial examples during discriminator training.
-Furthermore, the proposed DAT method can adaptively adjust the Lipschitz constants, which is superior to some fixed gradient penalty methods, such as GP, LP, and 0-GP.
-The validation on image generation on 2D synthetic, CIFAR-10, CIFAR-100, STL-10, Tiny ImageNet, and LSUN Bedroom datasets with varied network architectures demonstrates that DAT can significantly improve the performance and alleviating mode collapse.
-Besides, some ablation studies comparing the effect of different perturbation levels, numbers, and positions indicate that more complex adversarial manipulation methods can obtain further improvement.
+Motivated by adversarial examples in neural networks, in this paper, we argue that the instability of GANs training has close relation with adversarial examples of the discriminator. {Unlike} the adversarial perturbation in classifiers, adversarial noise of the discriminator produces the incorrect gradient of the generator, which misleads the update of the generator and causes the instability of GANs training.
+With this discovery, we propose the DAT method to avoid the adversarial examples during discriminator training. {Furthermore, the proposed DAT method can adaptively adjust the Lipschitz constants, superior to some fixed gradient penalty methods, such as GP, LP, and 0-GP.} The validation with different architectures on varied datasets indicates that the proposed DAT method can significantly improve the performance and alleviate mode collapse.
+In addition, some ablation studies compare the effect of different perturbation levels, perturbation numbers, and perturbation positions. {The results indicate that more complex adversarial manipulation methods can further improve the DAT's performance.}